-A. However, Southern Pioneer respects the Commission's determination as to the treatment of these expenditures in the 14-507, 15-161 and 15-519 Dockets, and for the purposes of this filing has continued to incorporated the Commission's current policy and practice pursuant to K.S.A.
-66-101f(a)4 and applied this same adjustment methodology in the current annual 34.5 kV FBR Plan compliance filing.
+A. However, Southern Pioneer respects the Commission's determination as to the treatment of these expenditures in the 14-507, 15-161 and 15-519 Dockets, and for the purposes of this filing has continued to incorporate the Commission's current policy and practice pursuant to K.S.A.
+66-101f(a)5 and applied this same adjustment methodology in the current annual DSC-FBR Plan compliance filing.

-4 K.S.A.
-66-101f (a) allows adoption of a policy of "disallowing a percentage, not to exceed 50%, of utility dues, donations and contributions to charitable, civic and social organizations and entities, in addition to disallowing specific
+5 K.S.A.
+66-101f (a) allows adoption of a policy of "disallowing a percentage, not to exceed 50%, of utility dues, donations and contributions to charitable, civic and social organizations and entities, in addition to disallowing specific dues, donations and contributions which are found unreasonable or inappropriate."

-Q. Does this mean or imply that sometime in the future, Southern Pioneer will not seek to include these excluded costs as part of its rate filings?

-- A. No, this should not be construed as Southern Pioneer's acquiescence on this issue.
+- Q. Does this mean or imply that sometime in the future, Southern Pioneer will not seek to include these excluded costs as part of its rate filings? - A. No, this should not be construed as Southern Pioneer's acquiescence on this issue.
 Southern Pioneer instead remains optimistic that the Commission and its Staff will reconsider their position on this issue in the future with a more comprehensive understanding of the impacts these disallowances have on a not-for-profit utility like Southern Pioneer. - Q. In applying the Commission's current policy and practice of disallowing 100% of corporate advertising and 50% of dues, donations and contributions, can you summarize Southern Pioneer's process in complying with this practice? - A. Certainly.
-Using the list of dues, donations, charitable contributions, promotional advertising, penalties, fines and entertainment expenses compiled in Exhibit 12, Southern Pioneer reviewed each item listed to identify its purpose, categorically classified, and then applied the appropriate level of inclusion or exclusion.
+Using the list of dues, donations, charitable contributions, promotional advertising, penalties, fines and entertainment expenses compiled in Exhibit 9, Southern Pioneer reviewed each item listed to identify its purpose, categorically classified, and then applied the appropriate level of inclusion or exclusion.
 For example, penalties and advertising were 100% excluded, but dues and donations were 50% excluded.